Author Archives:

 The Thinking Machine project is a VR experience by Shovels and Whiskey.
 It’s an educational tool that allows users to interact with information in the form of objects: selecting, moving, and categorizing customizable data “blocks”.

 The experience is built in Unity using Windows Mixer Reality.
-You can learn more about it HERE.

 Information blocks are automatically generated and placed on a shelf, based on a text list of inputs.